josgherg/josgherg/README.md

    <img src="https://img.shields.io/badge/Wordpress-21759B?style=for-the-badge&logo=wordpress&logoColor=white">
 </p>

-<p>As I said, I'm still learning practicing over and over again in order to perfect these skills and the news ones. </p>
+<p>As I said, I'm still learning and practicing over and over again in order to perfect these skills and the news ones. </p>

 ```JS
 do{